adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 ### 6.2 Semantic SLAM: Structure and detail of concepts.

-The unlimited number of, and relationships among, concepts for humans opens a more philosophical and task-driven decision about the level and organization of the semantic concepts.
+- The unlimited number of(, and relationships among,) concepts for humans opens a more philosophical and task-driven decision about the level and organization of the semantic concepts.

-The detail and organization depend on the context of what, and where, the robot is supposed to perform a task, and they impact the complexity of the problem at different stages.
+- The detail and organization depend on the context of what, and where, the robot is supposed to perform a task, and they impact the complexity of the problem at different stages.

-A semantic representation is built by defining the following aspects:
+- A semantic representation is built by defining the following aspects: